 You lose weight when you create a deficit between the calories you eat and those you burn.
-A pound of fat equals 3,500 calories, so to lose 30 pounds, you'll need to create a deficit of 105,000 calories.
-To achieve your goal in the two months, you would need to create a deficit of about 1,750 calories per day -- an unrealistic target.
+A pound equals about 3,500 calories, so to lose 30 pounds, you'll need to create a deficit of 105,000 calories.
+To achieve your goal in the two months, you would need to create a deficit of about 1,750 calories per day — an unrealistic target.

 Develop Calorie Awareness

 Determine a safe weight-loss calorie intake goal by using an online calculator that figures your daily burn rate using your sex, age, size and activity level.
 Subtract calories and plan to add movement to create a daily calorie deficit.

 Keep in mind that men should eat no fewer than 1,500 calories a day and women should eat at least 1,200 to get enough nutrients and prevent a metabolic slowdown.
 If your calorie deficit puts you below these numbers, adjust your weight-loss goal accordingly.

 With such a short deadline, it's important to stay on top of your calorie goals.
 A food journal can help keep you on track.
 Indeed, a study published February 2019 in Obesity found that among the 142 people with overweight or obesity who participated, those who logged what they ate most consistently also lost the most weight.

 Make Smart Food Choices

 When you're focused on cutting calories and dropping maximum pounds safely in two months, choose filling, nutritionally dense foods that are low in calories.
 Opt for high-fiber foods, such as watery vegetables and whole grains, instead of refined — or white-flour — grains and processed snacks.